-Amazon is discounting best-selling makeup, hair care and skincare products for today only | CNN Underscored
+Amazon is discounting bestselling makeup, hair care and skin care products for today only | CNN Underscored

 Amazon is helping you get your holiday shopping done before November with a slew of early Black Friday deals happening throughout the month.
 In addition to some ongoing early Black Friday discounts and Amazon’s Beauty Haul Event, the brand is offering a variety of daily discounts during its Epic Daily Deals promotion.

 From October through early November, Amazon will offer discounts on a variety of product categories, which will change regularly and last only a day.
-Today, Amazon is dropping prices on a huge selection of beauty items, including up to 36% off makeup products, up to 34% off hair care products and up to 28% off skincare products for both men and women.
+Today, Amazon is dropping prices on a huge selection of beauty items, including up to 36% off makeup products, up to 34% off hair care products and up to 28% off skin care products for both men and women.

-You’ll find a host of popular, best-selling brands in the sale like L’Oreal, NYX, Pureology, Maybelline, Carol’s Daughter, Essie, Redken and more, with savings on sets as well.
+You’ll find a host of popular, bestselling brands in the sale like L’Oréal, NYX, Pureology, Maybelline, Carol’s Daughter, Essie, Redken and more, with savings on sets as well.
 To help you sift through some of the best offers, here are our recommended picks to shop before the sale ends.

 NYX Epic Ink Liner ($6.34, originally $9; amazon.com)

-Our pick for best liquid eyeliner is not just waterproof, it’s long-lasting and is equipped with an ultra-precision tip that makes achieving the cat-eye look all the easier.
+Our pick for best liquid eyeliner is not just waterproof; it’s long-lasting and is equipped with an ultra-precision tip that makes achieving the cat-eye look all the easier.

-L’Oreal Paris Skincare Revitalift Triple Power Anti-Aging Face Moisturizer ($22.05, originally $29.99; amazon.com)
+L’Oréal Paris Skincare Revitalift Triple Power Anti-Aging Face Moisturizer ($22.05, originally $29.99; amazon.com)

 By now, you’ve probably heard of this powerhouse moisturizer as an incredible all-in-one solution for your daily and nightly routine.
 Because it contains retinol, this cream will help with cell turnover, which in turn reduces the visibility of fine lines and wrinkles.
 Hyaluronic acid also works to restore moisture and keep it in your skin, while Vitamin C brightens skin — it truly has it all.

-L’Oreal Paris Elvive Total Repair 5 Repairing Shampoo and Conditioner ($11.18, originally $13.98; amazon.com)
+L’Oréal Paris Elvive Total Repair 5 Repairing Shampoo and Conditioner ($11.18, originally $13.98; amazon.com)

 This duo is the perfect solution if your hair is in need of some TLC.
 The formula works to reduce breakage and damage caused by hot tools and color processing, and you’ll be able to get both steps in this discount.

-Essie Limited Edition Fall Collection 2021 Nail Polish ($7.20, originally $9; amazon.com)
+Essie Limited-Edition Fall Collection 2021 Nail Polish ($7.20, originally $9; amazon.com)

 Salons across the country trust in Essie as a go-to nail polish brand for long-lasting, vibrant manicures and pedicures.
 Now you can snag all six of the colors featured in the fall collection on sale, and rock a new look whenever you feel like it.